How to make effective decisions when you have too many options.

 Once you have clarity on your goals and values, the next step is to narrow down your options.
 It can be tempting to try everything that comes your way, but this can lead to overwhelm.
 Here are some techniques to narrow down your options:

-• Create Criteria: Set criteria for evaluating options.
-Ask yourself, "Does this option need to meet certain requirements to be acceptable?"
+• Create Criteria: Set criteria for evaluating your options.

-• Limit Time: Set a time limit for making decisions.
-Overthinking can lead to analysis paralysis.
+• Limit Time: Give yourself a time limit for making decisions to avoid unnecessary procrastination.

 Every decision has its consequences.
 It's important to consider what the potential outcomes of your options will be.
 Here are some factors to take into account:

-• Short-term vs. long-term consequences: How will your decision play out in a few days, months, or years?
+• Short-term vs. long-term consequences: How will your decision manifest in a few days, months, or years?

 • Personal and professional impacts: How will your decision affect your personal life and career?